Daihatsu Fellow Max: Max Cuore

 In July 1977, the name was changed to Max Cuore (chassis code L45, although Vans remained L40V).
 The new name also heralded a wider body shell (up to 1395 mm) which also increased the length to 3160 mm for the sedan and 3165 mm for the wagon.
 By March, 1979 the car was renamed Daihatsu Cuore (though it still carried discrete "Max" badging), along with a power upgrade to 31 PS at 6000 rpm.
 Torque increased to 4.2 kgm for the engine, which now featured the DECS (Daihatsu Economical Clean-up System) emissions control system to meet the stricter 1978 (53年) emissions standards.
 The front grille and emblems were changed, while the seats were improved and new colors (inside and out) became available.
 The Cuore Van, available in Standard, DeLuxe, and Super DeLuxe grades, now had 29 PS on tap.

 In most of Europe, the car was simply called Daihatsu Cuore beginning in 1977, although it retained the "Max" prefix in some markets.
 Export versions received the same lower-powered engine as the Cuore Van did in Japan.
 1980 saw the introduction of the parallel commercial series Daihatsu Mira, while the name "Max" finally disappeared entirely from the Cuore.
 In Japan, the 1979 Max Cuore was available as Standard (two-door), Deluxe (two or four doors), Custom (four-door), Hi-Custom (two or four doors), and Hi-Custom EX (four-door).
 The top of the line Hi-Custom EX was new for 1979.

 2000s

 The Daihatsu Max was a partial revival of the Daihatsu Fellow Max nameplate, appearing on October 10, 2001.
 Sales of the Daihatsu Max 5-door wagon began on November 1, using the same technical data as the second generation Move, though 10 mm lower.
-In 2006, the Max was replaced by the Sonica.
+In 2006, the Max was discontinued and replaced by the Sonica.